Leduc, Alberta, Canada: What to pack, what to wear, and when to go [2023]

 Luggage scale to avoid fees

-If you visit the Dr. Wood's Museum, wear museum-appropriate clothing and take:
+If you go to the Dr. Wood's Museum, wear museum-appropriate clothing and take:

 Small portable cooler